Brightify/Cuckoo/README.md

 [![Slack Status](http://swiftkit.brightify.org/badge.svg)](http://swiftkit.brightify.org)

 ## Introduction
 Cuckoo was created due to lack of a proper Swift mocking framework.
-We built the DSL to be very similar to [Mockito](http://mockito.org/), so anyone using it in Java/Android can immediately pick it up and use it.
+We built the DSL to be very similar to [Mockito](http://mockito.org/), so anyone coming from Java/Android can immediately pick it up and use it.

 To have a chat, [join our Slack workspace](http://swiftkit.brightify.org)!